Aare Ona Kakanfo cap fits Adams - Fayose - Vanguard News

-Ado-Ekiti- Ekiti State Governor, Chief Ayodele Fayose, has described as a perfect fit and an honour well deserved, the title of the Aare Ona Kakanfo of Yorubaland being conferred on the Leader of the Oodua People’s Congress (OPC), Otunba Gani Adams by the Alaafin of Oyo, Kabiyesi Iku Baba Yeye Oba Lamidi Adeyemi.
+Ado-Ekiti— Governor Ayodele Fayose of Ekiti State has described as a perfect fit and an honour well deserved, the title of Aare Ona Kakanfo of Yorubaland conferred on National Coordinator of Oodua People’s Congress, OPC, Otunba Gani Adams, by the Alaafin of Oyo, Oba Lamidi Adeyemi.

 Fayose said he has no doubt that the cap fits Adams going by the pedigree of the recipient of the prestigious title.

-He stated this in a message to congratulate Adams on Wednesday in Ado-Ekiti through his Chief Press Secretary, Mr Idowu Adelusi.
+He stated this in a message to congratulate Adams, yesterday, in Ado-Ekiti, through his Chief Press Secretary, Mr Idowu Adelusi.

 According to the governor, Oba Adeyemi made the right choice in the appointment of Adams as the Generalissimo of the Oyo Empire.